ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 - `tttttffff`
 - `tttfftfft`

-While they both _could_ be random, it seems like the second is "more random" than the first, and if you assume a random process produces the values, the run of five `t`s in the first is very unlikely, more unlikely that the run of length 3 in the second.
+While they both _could_ be random, it seems like the second is "more random" than the first, and if you assume a random process produces the values, the run of five `t`s in the first is very unlikely, more unlikely than the run of length 3 in the second.

 There's a tool for testing this in the statsmodels package, `stats.Runs`, which returns the statistic and p-value as a tuple.
 We're interested in the p-value.